-Design - We will look at the games you play and what makes them so enjoyable.
-We will examine the technology we use to play and how it impacts our experience.
-We will take these aspects of game design and apply them to designing games of our own.

-Media Assets - Graphics, sound effects, music and more.
+- Design You will look at the games you play and what makes them so enjoyable.
+You will examine the technology we use to play and how it impacts our experience.
+You will take these aspects of game design and apply them to designing games of your own. - Media Assets Graphics, sound effects, music and more.
 Media assets provide the shine and glamour we know and love from the AAA titles we play every day.
 The development of gaming technology has meant media assets are now more realistic than ever.
-We will examine the process of developing and creating these assets for ourselves.

-Development - During this unit we will take the knowledge we have gained and use it to begin development of our own games.
-Using YoYo Game's Gamemaker software we will design and develop our own games following the software development process.
-Gamemaker is a powerful tool able to produce games for sale currently on the Steam workshop.
+You will examine the process of developing and creating these assets for yourselves. - Development During this unit you will take the knowledge we have gained and use it to begin development of your own games.
+Using GameMaker Studio software you will design and develop your own games following the software development process.
+GameMaker has been used to create games such as HyperLight Drifter, Undertale and others.